-Worked Example H2.1 as contained in Figure H2.2 demonstrates the use of the above inequality, together with the checking of stability against sliding (which is simpler as the factors of safety are all 1.5) and overturning.
+Worked Example H2.1 for the structure shown in Figure H2.2 demonstrates the use of the above inequalities.
+In the example, the case of highest anticipated groundwater table is considered with level as marked on the figure by which lateral hydrostatic load balances out.
 It should be noted that the most adverse combination of loads should be used in determining the factor of safety including (i) wind and soil loads acting in the same direction; (ii) the live load in the building ignored; (iii) live load acting as surcharge only on the active soil pressure side; and (iv) highest water table on the active pressure side.
 In addition, the stabilizing force due to the soil passive pressure may have to be ignored if there is probable removal of the soil offering the passive resistance during the life time of the building.

-Figure H2.2 - Worked Example H2.2 for Checking Global Sliding and Overturning Stability
+Figure H2.2 - Worked Example H2.1 for Checking Stability

-It should also be noted that the clause is for checking the global stability of the whole building or structure.
-It is generally not necessary for buildings with adequate rigidities or ties at the foundation level to check that every foundation element of the building such as individual footings or piles can achieve the same factor of safety as before.
+It should also be noted that the clause is for checking global stability of the whole building or structure.
+It is generally not necessary for buildings with adequate rigidities or ties at the foundation level to check that every foundation element of the building such as individual footings or piles can achieve the same factor of safety.
 However, if each foundation element can achieve the same factor of safety, stability of the whole structure can be deemed satisfactory.
 An example is the checking of all piles.
 If there is no tension in any piles, this obviously implies stability of the whole building or structure against overturning.
-Checking of pile loads can be carried out according to the following inequality :
+Checking of pile loads can be carried out according to the following inequality which is extracted from clause 5.1.6 :

-$$P{\min DL} + 0.9P{anchorage} \ge 1.5P{wind} + xP{floatation} + 2.0P{(others)}$$ (Eqn H2.2)
+$$P{\min DL} + 0.9P{anchorage} \ge 1.5P{wind} + f_u P{floatation} + 2.0P{others}$$ (Eqn H2.3)